Basingstoke and North Hants Cricket Club

 - Will NOT engage in verbal or physical abuse or hostility to other players or members of the public

 - Will NOT dispute decisions nor react provocatively towards Umpires at any time

 - Will NOT engage in crude, abusive and personal ‘sledging’ of other players or officials both verbally or using abusive hand signals

 - Will NOT engage in excessive and/or intimidatory appealing

 - Will respect and welcome all players and guests to BNHCC

-The Committee of the Basingstoke and North Hants CC cricket section are determined to make sure that the behaviour outlined above will be conducted by all its playing and social members and will follow the procedures laid down by Leagues to deal with any breaches of discipline that may unfortunately occur in the future.
+The Committee of the Basingstoke and North Hants CC are determined to make sure that the behaviour outlined above will be conducted by all its playing and social members and will follow the procedures laid down by Leagues to deal with any breaches of discipline that may unfortunately occur in the future.

 CODE OF CONDUCT AND SPIRIT OF CRICKET